Template 2 | JCIS

 Font faces

-Except, possibly, where special symbols are needed, use Times New Roman or the closest comparable font available.
+Except, possibly, where special symbols are needed, use Times or the closest comparable font available.
 If you desire a second font, for instance for headings, use a sans serif font (e.g., Arial or Computer Modern Sans Serif).

 Font size